kiebel/wp-teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 3.0.0 - (05.01.2012) =
+* New: [tpcourselist]: New option for hiding the headline
+* New: [tpcourselist]: New option for displaying a simple text under the headline
+* New: [tpcloud, tplist]: New option for listing publications after type, year (Set headline=2 for this)
+* New: [tpcloud]: New parameter "headline" is available
+* New: Tags (Keywords) will be displayed in BibTeX entries
+* New: E-Mail notifications for users if they are signed up for a course or for a waitinglist of a course
+* New: Writing E-Mails directly from the admin menu
+* New: File export for publications added: .txt(BibTeX) and .rtf format
+* New: Datepicker translations for Spanisch and Italian added
+* New: Plural forms for the publication types added
+* Changed: Use add_help_tab instead an own help tab on teachpress admin screens
+* Changed: Use the integrated jQuery library from WordPress (i.e. datepicker) instead of an own
+* Changed: Use the style of button-primary / button-secondary from WP instead of an own copy
+* Changed: Line breaks in course comments will be displayed
+* Changed: [tpcloud]: "id"-parameter renamed to "user"
+* Changed: [tpdate]: Hide invisible child courses
+* Changed: [tpcloud, tplist]: If there is no URL given for a publication, teachPress tests if there is an related page instead
+* Bugfix: Using of undefined constants
+* Bugfix: Using of undefined variables
+* Bugfix: Publication title was not displayed in BibTeX strings
+* Bugfix: Deprecated call of load_plugin_textdomain
+* Bugfix: Installation of the tables teachpress_relation, teachpress_signup failed
-= 2.3.3 - (06.07.2011) =
+* Bugfix: [tpcloud]: Unable to reset the publication type filter = 2.3.3 - (06.07.2011) =
 * New: WordPress Media Importer is now usable for the URL field of a publication
 * Changed: The parameters.php isn't longer required